liukaixuan/DubboSwingTestTool/README.md

 # Documents

-Download all files in /target folder.
+Download all files under folder "/target" in orginal structure.

 Double click dubbo-ui-1.0.jar (or execute "java -jar dubbo-ui-1.0.jar" in command line) to run the application.